Alyssa Rose, CPDT-KA

 The mutually beneficial relationship between dogs and people also became more apparent.
 She found that her new routine improved her connection with her dog.
 As a result, he was healthier and happier than he had ever been, and so was she.
 She wondered if it was possible to replicate this with other dogs, even without a cross country move to Alaska.
 She felt that good training could act as this bridge.
 One that could improve our dog’s behavioral and emotional well-being, as well as, our own.

 Certification with World Renowned Trainers

-In 2009 I enrolled in an academy for professional dog trainers, and headed to Texas to study under two internationally renowned trainers.
-During this time I learned about beginner and advanced obedience training, behavior modification, and sport work.
+In 2009 Alyssa enrolled in an academy for professional dog trainers, and headed to Texas to study under two internationally renowned trainers.
+During this time she learned about beginner and advanced obedience training, behavior modification, and sport work.
 The sport work included agility, search and rescue, scent detection, tracking and protection training.
-All of this sport training, as it turned out, would help in the future when working with challenging behavioral cases.
+A comprehensive understanding of training has enabled her to create and implement behavior modification plans that help bring out the best in every dog

 After receiving certification as a professional dog trainer, Alyssa began working at a prominent dog care facility in New York City.
 She was the head trainer and behavior consultant in the upper west side of Manhattan.
 Conducting behavior assessments, private sessions and group classes – she knew she was headed in the right direction.